meishuu-tera-wip/arborean-apparel/README.md

 ![Screenshot](https://imgur.com/c3EtmsA.jpg)

 ## Update Notes:
-We release early alpha now.
-This is EU only for the time being (sorry NA, you'll have to wait for elin gunners).
+We release early alpha now.Now works on NA too!!
 Currently many features are planned, I just wanted to get this out there for people that want it due to a lack of free alternatives.

 ## How to:
 - Download the prepackaged script from the [releases tab](https://github.com/hugedong69/arborean-apparel/releases)